vippsas/vipps-developers/contribute.md

 ## Getting started

-1. Make sure you have a GitHub account
+1. Make sure you have a GitHub account.
-1. See the GitHub help pages if you have questions: <https://help.github.com>
+1. See the GitHub help pages if you have questions: <https://help.github.com>.

 ## Report an issue or suggest an improvement